Amazing Indian Food in New Zealand

 You shall find Indian restaurant in almost every town of New Zealand.
 Every time a non-Indian visits these restaurants, they find themselves lost in the name of dish.
 Here are some tips for you to know these.

 Chaat: Popular snack or brunch items from all across India.
 These can be eaten at any time of the day.
 There are varieties.
 Most of the chaat items are fried and eaten together with tamarind and/or tomato sauce; mint sauce, curd, and sometimes with bread as well.
 You shall find mild to very spicy chaat items.
 Examples of these chaat items are samosa, kachori, vada, mirchi-vada, paani puri, dahi puri, dahi vada, pav bhaji.
 These are also popular nibbles that goes with beer, tea (Indian Chai) or Coffee.
+Most of the Indian restaurants across New Zealand will have some Chaat item.
+Samosa-Chai is very popular.

 Ministry of Primary Industries leads the food safety system in New Zealand.
 All restaurants and food providers, including those selling amazing Indian food from home or restaurant need a license.
 This ensures protecting good health and well being.